The Evolving Role of IT for Value Added Solutions

 IT Backed by Data Analytics for Customer Satisfaction

-Leadership will bedriven by providing differentiated customer interaction.
+Leadership will be bedriven by providing differentiated customer interaction.
 In our coatings industry, we serve multiple business models, whether it’s painting new cars in the factories of our OEM customers or providing small quantities of custom matched colors through a vast distribution network to thousands of small body shops or the many industrial customers we serve.
 Along the way, IT will be critical in helping those processes to move as smoothly as possible and enabling rapid customer fulfillment, backed by strong data analytics.

 IT is Evolving into an Enable Role